 Water Connections - Primary and Secondary

 The boiler contains both a mixed and a hot connection for use.
-The mixed connection is part of an internal circuit that has a built in pump and expansion tank.
-This is a plug and play circuit ready to hook to your manifolds.
+The mixed connection is part of an internal circuit that has a built in pump and mixing valve.
+This is a plug and play circuit is ready to hook to your manifolds.
 The hot circuit requires an additional pump and can be used with a baseboard circuit, a unit heater, and a water maker (indirect DHW tank) for domestic use.
 Note the secondary circuit is not a domestic coil, and only allows for extraction of water from the hottest part of the boiler.

 External and Combined Circuits